 Camp Chesterfield | Chesterfield

-This 44-acre community hosts an impressive roster of mediums whom you can book readings, astrology lessons, and spiritual healing sessions with.
-If you’re more inclined to explore solo, you can take a walk through the camp’s stone labyrinth — which it claims will help you release old, patterned energy and shift your body into a “greater spiritual alignment.”
+This 44-acre community hosts an impressive roster of mediums with whom you can book readings, astrology lessons, and spiritual healing sessions.
+If you’re more inclined to explore solo, you can take a walk through the camp’s stone labyrinth — which claims to help you release old energy and shift into a “greater spiritual alignment.”

 Moon Tree | Mile Square